atstp/wasabi/README.md

       this file houses a good bit of sugar for the core features my-project/src/main.js
       the core of the app, supports x, y, and z

+the latter is good for heavily commented larger projects, the former is quicker.

 ## generators